 Perfect Pricing – How to Price at Your Golf Club

-Few golf clubs take the time to determining exactly what their products and services are, what they could be, and what they intend to charge for them.
+Few golf clubs take the time to determine exactly what their products and services are, what they could be, and what they intend to charge for them.
 Yet pricing is the area of marketing that offers the quickest and easiest way to dramatically increase your income in a very short period of time; therefore, it’s one of the most exciting concepts.

 There are only three ways to make more money, assuming your overhead is fixed.